ROSAT: Allegations of cyber-attacks causing the failure

 In 2008, NASA investigators were reported to have found that the ROSAT failure was linked to a cyber-intrusion at Goddard Space Flight Center.
-This was also reported through Bruce Schneier's blog, a highly regarded commentary on IT security issues.

 The root of this allegation is a 1999 advisory report by Thomas Talleur, senior investigator for cyber-security at NASA.
 This advisory is reported to describe a series of attacks from Russia that reached computers in the X-ray Astrophysics Section (i.e. ROSAT's) at Goddard, and took control of computers used for the control of satellites, not just a passive "snooping" attack.
 The advisory stated: "Hostile activities compromised [NASA] computer systems that directly and indirectly deal with the design, testing, and transferring of satellite package command-and-control codes."

 The advisory is further reported as claiming that the ROSAT incident was "coincident with the intrusion" and that, "Operational characteristics and commanding of the ROSAT were sufficiently similar to other space assets to provide intruders with valuable information about how such platforms are commanded,".
 Without public access to the advisory, it is obviously impossible to comment in detail.
 Even if it did describe a real intrusion, there is a plausible "no attack" explanation for ROSAT's failure, and the report is claimed to link the two incidents as no more than "coincident."
 However, NASA officials in charge of the day-to-day operations of the ROSAT mission at Goddard, including GSFC Rosat Project Scientist Rob Petre, say definitively that no such incident occurred.
 Talleur's information appears to have come from one of his interns who exaggerated a hacking incident on an office computer not related to flight operations.

 IT security remains a significant issue for NASA.
 Other systems including the Earth Observing System have also been attacked.